Wilderness Crossroads II

 General Jackson’s left arm was shattered by two musket balls, and he was transported to the Wilderness Tavern hospital where Dr. Harvey Black had a large tent prepared for his arrival.
 Dr. Hunter H. McGuire accompanied General Jackson to the hospital and performed surgery on him.
 However, due to the severity of Jackson’s wounds Dr. McGuire had to amputate his arm.
 General Jackson was then transported to Guinea Station where he died eight days later.

 During the Battle of the Wilderness on May 5-6, 1864, this land was again the focus of much military activity.
 The Union Army of the Potomac established its headquarters at this crossroads, and Generals Ulysses S. Grant and George G. Meade were present here.

 The land today is well preserved, and it appears much as it did during the time of the Civil War.
 The purchase price for these three parcels was $575,000.
-CVBT was able to purchase this land using matching grants from both the Commonwealth of Virginia and the American Battlefield Protection Program, along with assistance from our good friends at the Civil War Trust.
+CVBT was able to purchase this land using matching grants from both the Commonwealth of Virginia and the American Battlefield Protection Program, along with assistance from our good friends at the Civil War Trust (now the American Battlefield Trust).
 Approximately 28 acres is leased out for farming with the remaining area being wooded.